 Donate Sponsor

 The benefit of happy tenants is obvious: they’re more likely to stay for longer and value the home they’re renting.
-You can help tenants feel more at home in your property by becoming a landlord that allows cats at your discretion.
+You can help tenants feel more at home in your property by offering your property as cat-friendly.
 By following a few simple steps, you can remain in control and ensure tenants are responsible cat owners.

 Cat-friendly tenancy agreements for private rentals: what to include

-Download our example pet clauses to see how pets can be allowed and responsible cat ownership encouraged.
+Download our example pet clauses to see how pets can be allowed in a rental property, and how you can encourage responsible cat ownership.

-Our suggested clauses clearly set out conditions of cat ownership to ensure tenants have their cats neutered, microchipped, vaccinated and treated for fleas.
+Our suggested clauses clearly set out conditions of cat ownership to ensure tenants have their cats neutered, microchipped, vaccinated and treated for fleas and other parasites.
 Not only is this good for the cat’s welfare, it also reduces the risk of any issues arising.

-I want to become a Purrfect Landlord.
+I want to become a cat-friendly landlord.
 What can I do?

 Suggested tips for landlords:

-• create a standard responsible and reasonable pet policy or clause for your tenancy agreements: this should require cats to be neutered, microchipped, vaccinated and treated for fleas, and have a limit on the number of cats allowed to be kept in a property.
-Click here for some examples
+• create a standard responsible and reasonable pet policy or clause for your tenancy agreements.
+This should require cats to be neutered, microchipped, vaccinated and treated for fleas, and have a limit on the number of cats allowed to be kept in a property.
+You can read our examples here

 What is a suitable cat for a rented property?

-While many cats will enjoy having access to the great outdoors, many others are better suited to indoor living, making them ideal for flats or homes without gardens.
+While many cats will enjoy having access to the great outdoors, others may be better suited to indoor living, making them ideal for flats or homes without gardens.

-Cats who are blind, deaf or have some other disability are best kept as indoor cats, while other cats with certain illnesses can lead happy, contented lives indoors.
+Cats who are blind, deaf or have some other disability may be best kept as indoor cats, while other cats with certain illnesses can lead happy, contented lives indoors.

 Cats Protection Neutering helpline - 03000 12 12 12 Mon-Fri, 9.30am to 1pm